omniaintranet/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 There can be different sets of document types depending on language chosen.
 If your organization is producing controlled documents in several languages, you may have to select language to see the correct set of document types.

-3. If the suggested document type is not the one you want, click ALL and the complete list is shown.

-(Image to be added)

-4. Select the document type the template belongs to.
+3. Select the document type the template belongs to.

 The document types are set up in Omnia admin.
 The first list you will see here is normally the most commonly used document types.
 A document type contains a number of templates.
 You may have to open a group to find the document type you're after.